xajkep/Teaching-HEIGVD-TWEB-2015-Project/README.md

   * PASSPORT_FACEBOOK_CLIENT_SECRET Facebook Client Secret
   * PASSPORT_FACEBOOK_CALLBACK_URL : Facebook OAuth Callback URL.
 Again, must be the same than what is allowed in the Facebook app configuration (see the manual)

+  18th December: Angular now receives the user's session in a cookie instead of receiving it as a URL parameter, which was displayed on screen for a plit second and thus represent a security issue.

 * Taken into account the feedback of part 2:
   * Replaced setInterval and clearInterval with the Angular interval service.
   * Added debounce on the search by email field to reduce the number of requests sent to the server and thus reduce the load on the server